We Are Open

 There are certain types of issues that cannot wait or be addressed by phone.
 We strongly encourage patients to call our office to be seen.
 These include:

-Yes – we continue to offer walk-in urgent care in Farmington and Glastonbury 7 days a week.
+Walk-in urgent care in Farmington and Glastonbury 7 days a week from 4:30pm-8pm on weekdays and from 9am-1pm on weekends.
 Walk-in urgent care is recommended for breaks, sprains, strains, dislocations, and other acute issues.
-Please note that there are new safety measures in place:

 We strongly encourage no visitors unless you are with an adolescent, someone who needs assistance, or there is a language barrier.